slash-bit/SoftRF-Mosche/README.md

 * Settable baud rate for serial output
 * Estimates wind while circling, uses for collision prediction
 * Corrected frequency hopping and time slots
-* Airborne devices relay radio packets from landed aircraft
+* Airborne devices can relay radio packets from landed aircraft
 * Can adjust SoftRF settings within T-Echo (without an app)

 ### And on the T-Beam specifically: